 The Bank makes all loans to executive officers and directors under the Employee Home Loan Program in compliance with the applicable restrictions of Section 22(h) of the Federal Reserve Act.
 Messrs.
 Brush, Duryea, Hemphill, Kelley and Rado have home mortgage loans through this Program.
-The total of the executive officer and director loans from this program at December 31, 2014 was \$1,950,131 with balances ranging from \$164,361 to \$672,060 and interest rates ranging from .60% to .62%.
+The total of the executive officer and director loans from this program at December 31, 2015 was \$1,874,123 with balances ranging from \$158,087 to \$647,015 and interest rates ranging from 0.74% to 1.21%.
+The following table provides additional information for the year ended December 31, 2015: